-One the other hand, if you love people, and fitting all the pieces of a puzzle together, it could prove extremely rewarding.
+On the other hand, if you love people, and fit all the pieces of a puzzle together, it could prove extremely rewarding.

 Get to the top and there’s a good salary that can be achieved, along with a job for life.

 Despite the heavy amount of accounting, negotiating, and organizing involved with strata management, there’s no legislative requirement for an owner’s corporation to engage a manager.

 But for most unit blocks, the monthly in-fighting and account keeping can quickly become too much, so they opt to hire a manager who can keep an arm’s length and remain unemotional about problems.